 Dr. Mike Donato is an O2X Foot and Ankle Specialist who is an owner/podiatrist at Rappahannock Foot & Ankle Specialists in Fredericksburg, Virginia.
 He is board certified in Forefoot, and Reconstructive Rearfoot and Ankle Surgery from the American Board of Foot and Ankle Surgery.
 He is a fellow of the American College of Foot and Ankle Surgeons and has served as a spokesperson and as a past chairman of the managerial board for Journal of Foot and Ankle Surgery.
 He is a member of the American Academy of Podiatric Sports Medicine.
 He has been named among Northern Virginia Magazine's Top Doctors for 2015, 2016 and 2017.
 Mike grew up in Boston and graduated from Catholic Memorial High School in West Roxbury prior to attending Princeton University where he played baseball and hockey.
 He is a graduate of the California College of Podiatric Medicine, San Francisco, California and did his residency at the Yale New Haven Hospital-VA Connecticut Healthcare System.
 He has a passion for sports and brings his expertise of foot and ankle mechanics and proper shoe wear utilized for various athletic/tactical activities.
 He is a regular medical volunteer at the Marine Corps Marathon and the other associated Marine Corps Marathon Race Events.
 He is a USA Hockey level 4 hockey coach and after years of being a head coach he currently serves as an assistant coach for the Piedmont Predator Youth Hockey Club.
 He is an avid crossfitter and hockey player who participates in masters crossfit competitions and adult hockey tournaments.

 Brice Long is the Director of Human Performance Experience at O2X.
 In this role, Brice oversees many of the company's internal operations, including technology, communications, administration, as well as the on-site Human Performance Specialist Program and team.
-Before joining the O2X team, Brice was a career firefighter in Northern Virginia.
-Brice spent several years assigned to a busy truck company before a transfer to the training division placed him in charge of recruit academies, company officer development programs and field training, as well as conditioning programs for the academy and for firefighters in the field.
+Before joining O2X, Brice was a career firefighter in Northern Virginia.
+Brice spent several years assigned to a busy company before a transfer to the training division placed him in charge of recruit academies, company officer development programs and field training, as well as conditioning programs for the academy and for firefighters in the field.
 His work there has been recognized by national fire service organizations and published in the National Strength and Conditioning Association’s (NSCA) peer-reviewed Tactical Strength and Conditioning Journal.
 Prior to the fire service, Brice worked as a senior aide to former Defense Secretary Donald Rumsfeld, managing his DC office, communications, and the rollout campaign for the release of the New York Times Bestseller Known and Unknown.
 The international book tour included more than 100 events over its first year and raised over $750,000 for military charities supported by the Rumsfeld Foundation.
+Success in that role brought consulting opportunities to lead teams responsible for security, protocol, and logistics of world leaders and VIP at events worldwide.
 Brice is a graduate of Roanoke College and an NSCA Certified Strength and Conditioning Specialist.
-He lives in Hingham with his wife, Amy, and their English Bulldog, George Washington.
+He lives in Duxbury, MA with his wife, Amy, and their English Bulldog, George Washington.

 Dr. Kelly Bennion is an O2X Sleep Specialist.
 Dr. Bennion received her Ph.D. in Psychology with a concentration in Cognitive Neuroscience from Boston College, and is currently a tenure-track Assistant Professor of Neuroscience and Biopsychology at California Polytechnic State University in San Luis Obispo, CA. Her research uses a combination of behavioral, eye tracking, polysomnography (overnight sleep monitoring), and neuroimaging (e.g., fMRI) approaches to understand the effects of sleep and stress on memory for negative and traumatic experiences.
 She has published several peer-reviewed articles on sleep and emotional memory consolidation, including showing that those with higher stress levels at the time of a negative experience have better subsequent memory for that negative information, but only following a period of sleep.
 As Dr. Bennion’s research has important implications for understanding PTSD and other clinical and affective disorders, she has received grants supporting her research from sources including the US Department of Defense, National Science Foundation, American Psychological Association, and Psi Chi.
 She has also spent time at the Duke- National University of Singapore Medical School as a visiting scholar, researching the effects of sleep restriction on adolescent cognition.
 Dr. Bennion has been passionate about teaching and education for as long as she can remember, and has an Ed.M. in Mind, Brain, and Education from the Harvard Graduate School of Education.
 Her commitment to teaching has been acknowledged by her receipt of the Professor of the Year Award (College of Liberal Arts, Cal Poly), the Teaching Excellence in Psychological Science Award (American Psychological Association), as well as the Donald J. White Teaching Excellence Award (Boston College).
 Dr. Bennion is also passionate about mentorship and outreach.
 She has founded three mentorship programs for psychology and neuroscience students at Boston College and Cal Poly, coordinated neuroscience outreach events throughout the greater Boston area for children, college students, and older adults, and has organized several events promoting Women in Science.
 Dr. Bennion feels strongly that one should value health, fitness, and work-life balance, and she has accomplished this largely through fostering her love for dancing.
 Dr. Bennion has been an avid dancer since age 7, and danced professionally in the Boston area from 2010-2016.
 She was a member of the Adagio Big Band Jazz Company, the Boston Cannons Dance Team, and was a New England Patriots Cheerleader – ending her tenure as an NFL cheerleader with the Patriots’ Super Bowl XLIX victory in her home state of AZ in 2015 until this year when she tried out on a whim for the San Francisco 49ers Cheer squad and made it.
 Dr. Bennion’s scientific commitment to researching the importance of sleep on cognition and emotional well being, and her personal commitment to maintaining a healthy, physically active lifestyle makes working with O2X a perfect fit.